 Interstate regulations vary a great deal.
 There is no national reciprocity and no standard gun laws among the states.
 If you are a non-resident visiting Massachusetts, you must apply for a temporary license to bring a gun into or through the state.
 I learned this when taking a Sig Sauer handgun class in New Hampshire wanting to bring my own gun while traveling through Massachusetts.
 In Montana, for example, you are absolutely prohibited from carrying a firearm into any establishment that serves alcohol.
 New Mexico restricts people from carrying more than one concealed carry gun at any one time on their person, while in California it is illegal to import ammo from any other state into California.
 In Kansas, a Constitutional state, you can openly carry any type of firearm or weapon and it is not actionable.

 You may not be aware that you are breaking a law.
 For example, an Army officer was traveling from his parents’ home in New Jersey to his own home in South Carolina.
 While en route, he stopped at Walter Reed Hospital in Washington, D.C. for a medical appointment.
 He consented to a police officer searching his car for firearms.
 He told them he had a sporting rifle properly locked in his trunk.
 But he was not aware that sporting rifles are banned from possession in D.C.
 This respected and innocent Army officer was handcuffed and hauled to jail, facing 20 years in prison and $20,000 in fines and four felonies.
-Ultimately, he pleaded guilt to a reduced misdemeanor charge and spent the next two years fighting to get his rifle back.
+Ultimately, he pleaded guilty to a reduced misdemeanor charge and spent the next two years fighting to get his rifle back.
 Sadly, it took the intervention of two Senators to help with his problems.

-And while there is no federal permit or license requirement for the interstate transportation of firearms, there is a federal law that protects those transporting firearms for lawful purposes from local and state restrictions, which would otherwise prohibit passage.
+And while there is no federal permit or license required for the interstate transportation of firearms, there is a federal law that protects those transporting firearms for lawful purposes from local and state restrictions, which would otherwise prohibit passage.
 So, travelers must particularly be aware of the state and local laws and comply with the legal requirements in each jurisdiction and given state, as well as know the applicable federal law.

 Firearms Owners’ Protection Act (FOPA)